All Episodes

 We're also doing a lot of work at the United Nations really quickly here, Cece.

-What the you would we're working on something uh just the other day where we filed actually on the UN issues.
+We're working on something just the other day where we filed actually on the UN issues.

-Yeah, so we have the working group on enforced or involuntary disappearances that we filed with the 10 um hostage hostage families, yes.
+Yeah, so we have the working group on enforcer and voluntary disappearances that we filed with the 10 hostage families, yes.

-And then we're also working on submissions to the Commission of Inquiry on Hamas and their criminal actions.
+And then we're also working on submissions to the Commission of Inquiry on Hamas and their criminal action.

-So we're not letting we even though these institutions are hostile, folks, and the UN is a hostile institution, we're there.
+So we're not letting, even though these institutions are hostile folks and the UN is a hostile institution, we're there.

 I call it the Ministry of Presence.